News & Insights

 Mugshots typically stay on websites for a period of time determined by the website.

-Mugshots typically stay on websites for a period of time determined by the website.
+Mugshots typically stay on websites for a period determined by the website.
 For example, some websites may keep mugshots online for seven years, while others may only keep them online for a few months.
 In most cases, mugshots are considered public records and are therefore available to the general public.
 However, there are some exceptions.
 In North Carolina, for example, arrest records and mugshots are considered public records.
 However, under the Fair Credit Reporting Act, companies that provide consumer reports (such as background checks) are not allowed to include mugshots in their reports.
 This means that if you’re searching for someone’s criminal history, you may not be able to find their mugshot on a website.
 It’s also important to note that just because someone has a mugshot does not mean they have been convicted of a crime.
 Mugshots are typically taken when someone is arrested and may or may not be released on bail.

 Some websites may remove mugshots upon request.